Bulacan State University: Japanese occupation era

-Post-war period
+Philippine independence

+In 1951, the two-storey related subjects building was constructed with funds from the War Damage Rehabilitation Fund, and in 1952, the one-storey Girls' Trades building was built with half of the cost of construction was donated by the school's Parent-Teacher Association.

 On June 20, 1953, the school was nationalized under R.A.
 NO. 908 and became the Bulacan National Trade School.

 By virtue of Republic Act 1800, the Bulacan National Trade School was converted into the Bulacan School of Arts and Trades (BSAT) on July 1, 1957.
 The school offered the two-year post-secondary courses with specializations in automotive, machine shop and girls' trade courses.

 By virtue of Republic Act 4470, the Bulacan School of Arts and Trades (BSAT) was converted into the Bulacan College of Arts and Trades (BCAT) on June 19, 1965.
 The college began to expand its technical and technician course offerings by adding shop specialization.

 In 1967, it offered the four-year Bachelor of Science in Industrial Education (BSIE) with majors in drafting, machine shop practice, woodworking and automotive, cosmetology, electronics and electricity.

 From 1968 to 1973, the five-year engineering programs were added to the courses offered by the college.

 In 1977, the college started offering graduate program, the Master of Arts in Teaching with majors in technical and vocational subjects.

 In 1983, the college continued to expand its curricular offerings and develop its facilities to meet the needs of the growing student population.
 The teacher education curriculum added more major fields of specialization in secondary education.
 New majors in the engineering program were also added.
 Doctoral program was offered and new majors in the master's program were introduced.